shayhoffman/checkpoint-backend-1/README.md

 ### MVC
-* create Routes, Models and Controllers
+//* create Routes, Models and Controllers folders
 * Look at server/state.js
 * create mongoose models that follow the example data
 * create get routes, use the Models to get data from the database